Dsinghbailey/dependency-context/README.md

 ### by [@darianb](https://x.com/darianbailey14)

-An MCP server that provides AI assistants with contextual access to your project's dependency documentation, enabling more accurate responses about libraries and frameworks used in your codebase.
+An MCP server and command line tool that provides AI assistants with contextual access to your project's dependency documentation, enabling more accurate responses about libraries and frameworks used in your codebase.

 ## Configuration